Course description

 TOPICS

 • Peer review.
 How is it supposed to work?
 What are its benefits when it works well?
 How can it go wrong?
-How is the process evolving to address concerns about biases and labor?
-What alternatives are being promoted?

 • Replication.
 We often hear that scientific reports should be written in way that makes it easy for others to repeat the study to confirm the results, but researchers rarely do this—because few journals will publish replication studies.
 Why not?
 How has this lack of confirmation impacted the accuracy of scientific research and what attempts are being made to encourage the publication of such studies?